Core-softened water-alcohol mixtures: the solute-size effects: Model and simulation details

 since $s_2$ is the dominant contribution to excess entropy \cite{raveche1971,baranyai1989} and it is proved to be between $85\%$ and $95\%$ of the total excess entropy in Lennard-Jones systems \cite{sharma2006}.
 Also, the translational order parameter $\tau$ was evaluates.
 It is defined as~\cite{Er01}

-where $\xi = r\rho^{1/2}$ is the interparticle distance $r$ scaled with the average separation between pairs of particles $\rho^{1/2}$. $\xi_c$ is a cutoff distance, defined as $\xi_c = L\rho^{1/2}/2$, where $L$ is the simulation box size.
+where $\xi = r\rho^{1/3}$ is the interparticle distance $r$ scaled with the average separation between pairs of particles $\rho^{1/3}$. $\xi_c$ is a cutoff distance, defined as $\xi_c = L\rho^{1/3}/3$, where $L$ is the simulation box size.
 For an ideal gas (completely uncorrelated fluid), $g(\xi) = 1$ and $\tau$ vanishes.
-For crystal or fluids with long range correlations $g(\xi) \neq 1$ over long distances, which leads to $\tau >0$.
-The excess entropy and the translational order parameter $\tau$ are linked once both are dependent on the deviation of $g(r)$ from unity.
+For crystals or fluids with long range correlations $g(\xi) \neq 1$ over long distances, which leads to $\tau >0$.
+The excess entropy and the translational order parameter $\tau$ are linked for the reason that both are dependent on the deviation of $g(r)$ from unity.

 Another structural quantity evaluated was the orientational order parameter (OOP), that gives insight on the local order~\cite{steinhardt1983, Er01, DeOliveira2006, Yan05}.
 The OOP for a specific particle $i$ with $N_b$ neighbors, is given by